Hemantsaraf08/N-Queens-Puzzle/README.md

 ### This project has two parts
 1. Using Javascript to set rules for queens on chess board, so that user may try to solve the puzzle
-2. Use puppeteer script [BOT] to solve the puzzle with simple recurssion algrorithm
+2. Use puppeteer script [BOT] to solve the puzzle with simple recursion algorithm